cpardue/cpardue.github.io/_posts/2021-01-10-TCM-PEH-Linux-Notes.md

  - Certs
 ---

-These are the notes I've taken for TheCyberMentor Academy's Practical Ethical Hacking - Intro to Linux section
 NOTE: Pasting my CherryTree notes into github without formatting is turning out to be some real hell.
 I really don't want to start typing "&nbsp" everywhere in my notes.
 The alternative is that my notes will look like crap when I post them into the blog.
 I am not altogether against it.
 Below I've opted to paste my notes into an online page break converter.
 Maybe I should write a python tool to convert my raw notes into markdown, as practice.
 Maybe.
+NOTENOTE: Taking the old addage "Someone already made that tool", I've found some online markdown converters and repasted my notes.
+I have lost the tab formatting, but at least everything below is readable and special characters converted.

+These are the notes I've taken for TheCyberMentor Academy's Practical Ethical Hacking - Intro to Linux section

 <p class="has-line-data" data-line-start="0" data-line-end="4">new kali and sudo<br>
 new kali uses non-privileged user<br>